 Informal Proceedings Stop

-Arizona allows most probate matters to be handled informally, without hearings or court orders.
+The probate process allows most matters to be handled informally, without hearings or court orders.
 But the moment a petition for supervised administration is filed, that changes.
 Any informal applications that are pending or filed afterward are automatically stayed.
+This type of probate shifts the administration process into a formal track with direct court involvement.

 The pendency of a proceeding for supervised administration of a decedent's estate stays action on any informal application then pending or thereafter filed.